Communication in Relationships

 There have been thousands of good and even great books written on the topic of communication in relationships.
-I want to share my own story about how my husband, Jim, and I have learned to keep our communication open for the last 26 years (as of June 2019).
+I want to share my own story about how my husband, Jim, and I have learned to keep our communication open for most of our journey together.

-We began our journey together 31 years ago this month.
-It was the third weekend in June 1988 at the Salt Lake City Arts Festival.
+We began our journey together in June of 1988.
+It was the third weekend in June at the Salt Lake City Arts Festival.
 When Jim and I shook hands I got goosebumps from head to toe and instantly and felt a deep connection.

-The following September we spent Labor Day weekend together at Flaming Gorge, where I learned Jim had felt the same deep connection I felt with him at our first meeting.
-The following week he invited me on a weekend road trip.
+In September we spent Labor Day weekend together at Flaming Gorge, where I learned Jim had felt the same deep connection I felt with him at our first meeting.
+A week later he invited me on a weekend road trip.
 Little did I know, he was going to visit his family in Northern Utah.
 We talked along the way to meet his family beginning with siblings; then his grandparents and finally his parents.
 I was so happy to learn more about Jim through his family.

-The following Friday he called me and asked if he could move in with me on Saturday.
+The next Friday he called me and asked if he could move in with me on Saturday.
 He needed a place to stay until he could find a place of his own.
 I was excited to spend more time getting to know him, so I said yes.
-On September 17th, just two weeks after the Labor Day weekend (our first time together) he moved in with me and now, after almost 31 years later, we are still together and can’t imagine life without each other.
+On September 17th, just two weeks after the Labor Day weekend (our first time together) he moved in with me and now, after almost 34 years later (in 2022), we are still together and can’t imagine life without each other.

 I thought about my parents and how they handled disagreements.
 They lived 60 years together before my father passed away.
 I also remembered things I learned about communication from mentors like my grandparents, Stephen Covey and Wayne Dyer.
 I suggested to Jim that we carve out time to at least discover if we wanted to both stay together.
 Before we began our first conversation I needed to change the defensive spirit that occurred every time we talked.
 So, I suggested we begin with a “Ben Franklin Balance Sheet” – Drawing a line down the center of a page, then listing pros on one side and cons on the other – then weighting them to determine which side would win.